Structure analysis¶

 and P atoms (for nucleotides).

-The returned object (SupResult) contains RMSD and the transformation
+The returned object (SupResult) contains the RMSD and the transformation

 (rotation matrix + translation vector) that superposes the second span